RobertDresler/SwiftUINavigation/README.md

 - ✅ Fully customizable to fit your specific needs
 - ✅ Inspired by the well-known Coordinator pattern but without the hassle of manually managing parent-child relationships
 - ✅ Supports iOS 16 and later—with zoom transition on the stack available starting from iOS 18
-- ✅ Supports multiple windows
+- ✅ Supports iPad as well – optimized for multi-window experiences
 - ✅ Enables calling environment actions, such as `requestReview`
+- ✅ Supports backward compatibility with UIKit via `UIViewRepresentable` and `UIViewControllerRepresentable` – easily present `SFSafariViewController` or `UIActivityViewController`

 ![](READMEAssets/commands.png)